aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-outlook-template-management-aspose-email-java/_index.md

 - **Maven** (optional) for dependency management.
 - Basic familiarity with Java and email concepts such as MIME, attachments, and message properties.

-## Setting Up Aspose.Email for Java
+## Setting up Aspose.Email for java

 ### Maven Setup